TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 49/Genesis 49.8.md

 ---

-Judah, thee shall thy brethren praise: Thy hand shall be on the neck of thine enemies; Thy father's sons shall bow down before thee.
+"Judah, your brothers will praise you.
+Your hand will be on the neck of your enemies.
+Your father's sons will bow down before you.